 Soap is not harmful to humans or animals, and when diluted in water it poses no risk.
 There have been some reports of people experiencing skin irritation after coming into contact with bubble solution.
 However, this is usually due to an allergic reaction to the soap used in the solution, rather than the bubbles themselves.

 If you have sensitive skin, it’s best to avoid using bubble solution or take care to rinse off any residue afterwards.
-In conclusion, bubbles are safe for both people and pets.
-They may cause skin irritation in some people, but this is usually due to an allergy to the soap used in bubble solution.

 Do Cats Hate Bubble Wrap?

 No, cats do not hate bubble wrap.
 In fact, many cats enjoy playing with bubble wrap.
 The noise and the movement of the bubbles can be very stimulating for a cat.